 Nastasia visiting St. Petersburg with Azamara Club Cruises.

-Azamara Tip: Make friends onboard by attending social events for solo travelers, requesting to dine at the Discoveries dining room with a group, and joining Cruise Global, Connect LocalSM shore excursions tours for onshore exploring.
+Azamara Tip: Make friends onboard by attending social events for solo travelers, requesting to dine at the Discoveries dining room with a group, and joining Azamara Shore Excursions tours for onshore exploring.
 Find fantastic rates for singles on select voyages here.

 What should LGBTQ travelers consider before booking a cruise?

 Mark den Hartog is a co-founder of Meet Me Onboard, a community for LGBTQ cruise travelers.
 Mark says, “Like most travelers, we first consider the destinations and then how much time will be spent in each port.
 More time allows us to get a better understanding of the local culture and customs.
 If a city or region is known to be gay-friendly, it’s an extra bonus to spend more time, perhaps even an overnight.

 Mark and his husband Dale during an Azamara cruise.

 “Sailing with Azamara in the Aegean, we enjoyed a late night on the island of Mykonos long after the other ships departed.
 This allowed us to gain a totally different perspective of the island and to experience the evening ‘gay vibe’ which elevates as the sun sets.”